Cooking Gorgeous

 • Related Recipes

 Fried Calamari is very popular all over the world and is known by different names.
-This delicious seafood dish is called Calamari Fritti in Italy, Kalamar Tava in Turkey and Kalamarakia Tiganita in Greece.
-It is light and crispy, extremely straightforward to make, and always a crowd-pleaser.
+This delicious seafood dish is also known as Kalamar Tava in Turkey, and Kalamarakia Tiganita in Greece.

 calamari fritti dipped in tartar sauce

-I learned how to make this dish at home many years ago, before becoming a professional chef.
+I learned how to make this authentic Calamari Fritti dish at home many years ago, before becoming a professional chef.
 It is less complicated than it appears.
-The secret to a light and crispy Calamari Fritti is to tenderise the squid rings, coat them in seasoned flour and then deep fry them for no longer than a couple of minutes.

 How to Tenderise Calamari?

 This method will help tenderize the squid and keep it from getting too chewy when you bite into it later.
-However, the cooking time is actually the most important factor in making a tender squid dish.
+However, the cooking timally the most important factor in making a tender squid dish.
 Unfortunately, tenderizing the squid won't be able to save overcooked calamari.

 Why This Recipe Works?

-• Calamari Fritti is a quick and easy appetizer that’s even better than what you’d get at a restaurant!
+• Just like Smoked Salmon Pate, it is a quick and easy appetizer that’s even better than what you’d get at a restaurant!

 • It is the perfect seafood dish to impress your dinner guests with a minimum of preparation.

-• The leftovers would keep refrigerated in an airtight container for up to three days.
+• The leftovers would keep refrigerated in an airtight container for up to two days.
 No need to reheat them!
-Just have them as a snack or turn them into a sandwich with some delicious homemade Tartar Sauce With Capers.
+Just have them as a snack or turn them into a sandwich with some delicious homemade tartar sauce or cocktail sauce.

 • Squid - I like buying whole fresh squid.
 The fishmonger is usually happy to clean and cut it into rings.
 Alternatively, you can buy frozen rings which are easy to work with and still delicious.

-• Salt, sugar and bicarbonate of soda - They help to tenderise the squid as well as add flavour.
+• Salt, sugar, and bicarbonate of soda - They help to tenderize the squid as well as add flavor.

 • Soda water - I buy them in small bottles from Turkish shops.
 They are also widely available in supermarkets.
 You can substitute it with an equal amount of milk or buttermilk.